Quartets (card game): Gameplay

-The cards are shuffled and an equal number are dealt to all the players, who hold them without revealing their hand to other player's.
+The cards are shuffled and an equal number are dealt to all the players, who hold them without revealing their hand to other players.
 The player to the dealer's left starts by asking another player if they had a certain card (example, card 4C) which would help the player create a quartet.
 If the player does have the card, then they hand it over.
-If the player does not have the card, then it becomes her or his turn to ask.
+If the player does not have the card, then it becomes their turn to ask.

 When a quartet is created, or a complete quartet was dealt, then the cards creating the quartet are placed in front of the player.
 The game ends when all the quartets have been created.
 The winner is the person with the most quartets.